Tan-Yu/GWU_NN/README.md

 **Key Points:**
 - The first model utilizes Huber loss, a robust regression loss, and evaluates accuracy as a metric during training.
 - The second model incorporates an exponential decay learning rate schedule to dynamically adjust the learning rate during training.

+# Experiment Conclusion

+After conducting a series of experiments with different model architectures and compilation methods, the following findings were observed:

+### Experimental Setup

+The experiments involved variations in both model architectures and compilation methods, exploring different combinations to identify the most effective model for the furniture detection task.

+### Experiment Results

+The performance of each model, as measured by training metrics and computational efficiency, was evaluated for the following permutations:

+1. Model #1 + Compile Model #1
+2. Model #2 + Compile Model #1
+3. Model #3 + Compile Model #1
+4. Model #4 + Compile Model #1
+5. Model #5 + Compile Model #1
+6. Model #1 + Compile Model #2
+7. Model #2 + Compile Model #2
+8. Model #3 + Compile Model #2
+9. Model #4 + Compile Model #2
+10. Model #5 + Compile Model #2

+## Conclusion

+After careful analysis, it was concluded that permutation 8, involving Model #4 with Compile Model #2, demonstrated the best performance for the furniture detection task.
+This combination struck a balance between model complexity, training efficiency, and computational resources.

+### Comparison with Model #5

+Although Model #5 with Compile Model #2 also showed promising results, it was noted that this model has approximately twice as many parameters compared to Model #4 with Compile Model #2.
+This increased parameter count makes Model #5 more computationally expensive to train.

+## Recommendations

+Based on these findings, it is recommended to use Model #4 with Compile Model #2 for furniture detection, as it provides a good trade-off between performance and computational efficiency.
+However, individual considerations such as available computational resources and specific task requirements may influence the final choice of model architecture and compilation method.

 ## License